aidanhibbard/aidanhibbard/content/articles/getting-started-with-nuxt-v4.md

 ...
 ```

-Now you can run [the codemod tool](https://nuxt.com/docs/getting-started/upgrade#migrating-using-codemods) to implement the version four changes you're after with `npx codemod@latest nuxt/4/migration-recipe`.
+This will enable the new features for you, however you can use the [the codemod tool](https://nuxt.com/docs/getting-started/upgrade#migrating-using-codemods) to implement the version four changes you're after with `npx codemod@latest nuxt/4/migration-recipe`.
 This will allow you to choose what features of version four that you're after, and will apply the necessary changes for you.
+Great for migrating existing projects, or swiftly making needed changes after starting a new project.

 ## New directory structure